Functions are blocks of code that can be used as many times as you want. They execute certain pieces of code.

 When you write code for a function, that’s called defining a function.
 When you define a function, you need to use the

 Remember that indentation matters in Python!
-Anything that is in the function body should be indented by one level to the right, relative to the function header.
+Anything that is in the function body should be indented once and only once to the right, relative to the function header.

-Also, be aware that the flavor parameter is basically a variable that you can use inside of your function.
+Also, be aware that the flavor parameter (what goes inside the parenthesis) is basically a variable that you can use inside of your function.
 The value of that variable depends on whatever the programmer passes into it.

 However, be careful not to use the flavor variable outside of the function.
 The scope of the variable is limited to only within the function body.
 (Scope is a fancy word for the region of the code where the variable can be used.)